Metadrop/ddev-aljibe/README.md

 ##### Fast on-boarding

-The `setup`commands allowas for fast ob-boarding of new developers by automating the site installation process.
+The `setup` commands allow for fast on-boarding of new developers by automating the site installation process.
 A new developer only needs to clone the project repository and run `ddev setup` to have a working local site ready for development.

 The `setup` command takes care of installing Composer dependencies, install the site (or sites in a multisite setup) using `site-install`.